Social media is now an integral part of our everyday lives.

 Social Media KPIs For Engagement

-Your goal as an online business is to have enough engagement on your social media posts that can eventually turn into leads and conversions.
-That's where social media engagement KPIs come in
+Your goal as an online business owner is to have enough engagement on your social media posts that can turn into leads and conversions.

-Here are some of our favorite engagement KPIs every e-commerce business should track to improve growth and conversions.
+Here are some of our favorite engagement KPIs every eCommerce business should track to improve growth and conversions.

 The clicks you get on your posts indicate that people like your content and want to know more about the details.

 Let's have a quick look at all of these metrics individually.

 Likes: Having more likes on your posts means people show interest in your content and the offers you have mentioned.

 Shares: You can get many likes on your posts, but getting people to share your content isn't as easy as it may sound.
 When someone shares your post, they're recommending your brand to their friends and family.

 Mentions: Getting more mentions on your posts means people discuss your brand when you're not even in the room.

-But it's fine as long as your content sparks a conversation and breaks the silence.
+But it's fine as long as your social media content sparks a conversation and breaks the silence.

 6. Profile Visits/Active Followers